Random Expansive Measures

-each $\mu_{n,w}$ is a probability measure on $\E_w$ compact, then there is a subsequence $n_k \to \infty$ such that $\mu_{n_{k},w}$ converges to a Borel probability $\mu'_w$.
-Without loss of generality, let us assume that the subsequence is $\mu_{n,w}$. \\ To find a measurable and invariant decomposition along the fibers, we are going to consider two sequences of measures on $\E_w$ and on $\E_{\theta(w)}=\E_{w_1}$.
+each $\mu_{n,w}$ is a probability measure on $\E_w$ compact, then due to compactness of $\mathcal{M}_{1}(M)$, there exists a subsequence $n_k \to \infty$ such that $\mu_{n_{k},w}$ converges to a Borel probability $\mu'_w$ in the weak* topology.
+Without loss of generality, let us assume that the subsequence is $\mu_{n,w}$. \\ To find a measurable and invariant decomposition along the fibers, we are going to consider two sequences of measures: one of them on $\E_w$ and other on $\E_{\theta(w)}=\E_{w_1}$.